 John S. W. Park is Chair and Professor of Asian American Studies at the University of California, Santa Barbara, and he serves as the Associate Director for the UC Center for New Racial Studies.
 He is the co-author (with Edward J. W. Park) of Probationary Americans (2005), and his two other books are Elusive Citizenship (NYU Press, 2004) and Illegal Migrations and the Huckleberry Finn Problem (2013).

-Lisa Sun-Hee Park is Professor of Sociology and Asian American Studies at the University of Minnesota.
-She has authored Entitled to Nothing: The Struggle for Immigrant Health Care in the Age of Welfare Reform (NYU Press, 2011) and Consuming Citizenship: Children of Asian Immigrant Entrepreneurs (2005), which was awarded the American Sociological Association’s Outstanding Book Award (Asia and Asian America Section) in 2006.
-She also co-authored two books with David Naguib Pellow: The Slums of Aspen: Immigrants vs. the Environment in America’s Eden (NYU Press, 2011) and The Silicon Valley of Dreams: Immigrant Labor, Environmental Injustice, and the High Tech Global Economy (NYU Press, 2002).
+Lisa Sun-Hee Park (she/her) is Professor and Chair of Asian American Studies at the University of California, Santa Barbara.
+She is the author of Entitled to Nothing: The Struggle for Immigrant Health Care in the Age of Welfare Reform and co-author of The Slums of Aspen: Immigrants vs. the Environment in America’s Eden.

 Martin Joseph Ponce is Associate Professor of English at The Ohio State University.
 He is the author of Beyond the Nation: Diasporic Filipino Literature and Queer Reading (NYU Press 2012).

-Junaid Rana is Associate Professor of Asian American Studies at the University of Illinois, Urbana-Champaign.
+Junaid Rana is Associate Professor of Asian American Studies at the University of Illinois at Urbana-Champaign.
 He is the author of Terrifying Muslims: Race and Labor in the South Asian Diaspora (2011).

 Greg Robinson is Professor of History at l’Université du Québec à Montréal and author of By Order of the President: FDR and the Internment of Japanese Americans (2001), A Tragedy of Democracy: Japanese Confinement in North America (2009), which was the recipient of the 2009 History Book Prize of the Association for Asian American Studies, and After Camp: Portraits in Midcentury Japanese American Life and Politics (2012), which won the 2013 Caroline Bancroft History Prize.
 He also edited Pacific Citizens: Larry and Guyo Tajiri and Japanese America Journalism in the World War II Era (2012).